lightmnd/gcp-iot-air-devices-system/README.md

 - `devices/humidity/effective_set`
 - `...`

-you can see the entire list here: https://
+You can see the entire list here: https://lightmnd.github.io/gcp-iot-air-devices-system/

 ## Writing Device Code